 According to the American Psychological Association (APA), denying loss is an easy way to isolate yourself and frustrate your support system in the process.
 When you talk about the passing of a loved one, it helps you remember the memory of the loved one you lost.

-Though not at all required, one way to actively seek the loving support of family and friends is to hold a remembrance event.
-A remembrance event is like a memorial service in honor of a loved one that helps others celebrate his or her memory.
-These events are common around the holidays, making it easy for you to attend one.
-Check out this resource for 10 holiday activities that can help with your grief.
+One way to actively seek the loving support of family and friends is to hold a remembrance event.
+A remembrance event is a type of memorial service held in honor of a loved one that helps others celebrate his or her memory.
+Check out this resource for creative ways to memorialize your loved one during the holidays.

 2. Continue Shared Traditions

-For example, we heard the story of one man, Richard Beebe, who always had a love of Christmas growing up.
+For example, Richard Beebe always had a love of Christmas growing up.
 However, after losing both his wife and daughter, he spent years grieving.
-While the grieving continues, he now celebrates and honors the same traditions he once enjoyed with them to help press on and continue to heal—singing Christmas carols and spending the holiday with his wife’s family.
+Although the grieving continues, he now celebrates and honors the same traditions he once enjoyed with them—singing Christmas carols and spending the holiday with his wife’s family—to help press on and continue to heal.

 The holiday season is all about giving.
 Whether it’s donating to a charity or giving spare change, donating helps us give back to those in need, especially during the holiday season.